GithinGeorge2k1/CO_MIPS_SIMULATOR/README.md

 #### Progress Made:
 >* **Parsing** : Instructions are loaded to the Application, and the parser runs through the code to extract each line as a token string and converts it into a 32-bit Instruction(An integer in essence).\
-  The Syntax of the Assembly Code are also checked, and a Warning Message is returned, and the program is aborted on encountering a parse error(In data Section The parser won't register wrong entries as error ->a fault with the parser).
+  The Syntax of the Assembly Code is also checked, and a Warning Message is returned, and the program is aborted on encountering a parse error(In data Section The parser won't register wrong entries as error ->a fault with the parser).
 >* **Execution** :\
   Each Instruction is executed in 5 steps, i.e., \
   **1. Instruction Fetch (IF) stage** : Fetches the Instruction at the current PC address and sets the PC address to the next Instruction.\